roman-milk/roman-milk.github.io/team-chem.md

+===

- ****** Team Chemistry Ch.
-02 ****** bydawn1958© Leanne could see the tears running down the rosy cheeks of her captain but didn't know the reason.
+Leanne could see the tears running down the rosy cheeks of her captain but didn't know the reason.
 She continued to stare at Vicki as the two girls guided her towards the empty bed and she moved on legs that felt like rubber.
 Leanne did put up a few futile struggles but in a matter of seconds, the two slipped ties around her wrists.
 Then Jenny gave Leanne a strong push, which made her fall onto the bed and she landed on her back with a thud.
 Each girl grabbed a binding and tied it to a bedpost in a split second before Leanne had a chance to escape.
 She was unaware of what their intensions were and begged them to stop at once.
 Her pleas went unheeded and Jenny and Rose merely continued by typing Leanne's legs so she was spread-eagled like Vicki.

  Each bound girl now rolled their head to the side and saw how helpless the other was.
 "Enjoy the fucking picture show honey as we are going to fuck your brains out with the biggest cock of your life," came the warning into Vicki's ear.
 Jenny was the one chosen to christen her one time lover while Rose would show Leanne the delights of a lesbian dildo.